1991 Albanian parliamentary election: Electoral system

 The 250 members of the People's Assembly were elected from single-member constituencies.
-Candidates were mandated to secure a majority of 50% plus one vote be elected to the parliament.
+Candidates were mandated to secure a majority of 50% plus one vote to be elected to the parliament.
 If two candidates received over 25% but less than 50% of the votes, a runoff election was conducted on 7 April.
 If no candidate or only one candidate achieved at least 25%, parties were allowed to nominate additional candidates for elections scheduled on 14 April.
 The electoral process was overseen by three commissions, with the Central Election Commission (KQZ), chaired by Rexhep Meidani, assuming the most remarkable responsibility.
 The KQZ interpreted and implemented electoral laws, addressed grievances from opposition parties, and registered elected officials.
 Zone election commissions and local polling station commissions ensured compliance with these laws within their districts, managing candidate registration, vote counting, issuing election certificates, resolving complaints, and reporting final vote totals to the KQZ.
 Each district served approximately 12,000 to 13,000 residents, equating to about 7,000 to 8,000 eligible voters.
 To facilitate the voting process, 5,450 voting stations were formed across Albania, each designed to accommodate between 100 and 600 registered voters.
 These voting stations were responsible for ensuring adherence to electoral laws, counting votes, and reporting results to the respective zone commissions.